 - Support and resources to help you manage your classes and share information from Dunwoody IT including the Faculty IT Resources course (requires Dunwoody login)

 - Resources and services from the Newkirk Learning Commons, including a collection of physical and ebooks, journals, and other media related to teaching and a Faculty Development Libguide

 - Collaboration with Career Services for support with activities like scheduling speaking opportunities in classrooms for career preparation

 - Publications sharing campus-related events and updates, such as the Dunwoody Observer, the Dunwoody news blog, and the Dunwoody Dates shared calendar on Outlook

 Faculty Technical Development

 Dunwoody encourages faculty to seek out and realize opportunities to gain additional experience in their fields in order to maintain technical competence.
 These include professional organization memberships, continuing education as necessitated by industry licensure or certification and/or work in industry.
-Instructors should work with their managers to arrange for these opportunities.
+Faculty should work with their managers to arrange for these opportunities.

 Conferences & Field Trips